- Resolution MEPC.278(70) – Amendments to MARPOL Annex VI (Data collection system for fuel oil consumption of ships);

 - Send list of ships to the administration and the list produced with the reported data

 - Report the status of missing data to the Committee on an annual basis

 - Request non-reporting administrations to submit the data at all ships falling under the scope.

-By calendar year it is understood the period from 1st January to 31st December of a year.
+By the calendar year, it is understood the period from 1st January to 31st December of a year.

 Hours underway is the duration while the ship is underway under its own propulsion.

-Distance travelled is a distance travelled over ground in nautical miles (should be recorded in log-book).
-Should include distance travelled while the ship is underway under its own propulsion.
+Distance traveled is a distance traveled over the ground in nautical miles (should be recorded in log-book).
+Should include distance traveled while the ship is underway under its own propulsion.
 Other method accepted by the Administration may be applied and described in the Data Collection Plan.

 The Statement of Compliance shall be drawn up in a form corresponding to the model given in appendix X of MEPC 278(70) and shall be at least in English, French or Spanish.

 The Statement of Compliance must be kept on board and its valid for the calendar year in which it is issued and for the first 5 months of the following calendar year.